1. Why do we need to go Net Zero?

-The company’s approach should be to reduce its GHG emissions by optimizing its products and services to have zero net effect.
+The company’s approach should be to reduce their GHG emissions by optimizing their products and services to have a zero-net effect.
 This can be done by reducing emissions where possible, and by offsetting emissions that cannot be avoided.

 Net zero is crucial for combating climate change and reducing global warming.
 The decisions we make in the next ten years to lower emissions will be decisive for the future, which is why every nation, sector, industry, and person must work together to find ways to reduce our carbon footprint.

 Are we on track to reach Net Zero by 2050?
 Despite commitments made by governments, we’re falling far short of what is required.
 Current national climate plans – for 193 Parties to the Paris Agreement taken together – would lead to a sizable increase of almost 11% in global greenhouse gas emissions by 2030, compared to 2010 levels.
 Net zero can only be achieved if all governments – especially those who are the biggest emitters of greenhouse gasses – significantly strengthen their Nationally Determined Contributions (NDCs) and take urgent, immediate action to reduce emissions.
 The Glasgow Climate Pact called on all countries to revisit and strengthen the 2030 targets in their NDCs by the end of 2022, but only 24 new or updated climate plans were submitted by September of that year.
 This means that less than a quarter of countries who had pledged to revisit and strengthen their 2030 targets by the end of 2022 actually followed through and submitted new or updated climate plans.

 7. How can companies establish a low-carbon product for sale to the consumer?